jayarathina/Tamil-Bible-Database/README.md

 **PROJECT STATUS: NOT YET REDY FOR USE**

 Tamil Bible database of the Catholic Bible in MySql and a PHP app.
 It follows [scrollmapper/bible_databases](https://github.com/scrollmapper/bible_databases) number formating for verse numbering.
-But lists dutro cannon as a continiuity of old testament.
-The order of the books are presevered as in the print edition.
+But lists deuterocanon as a continuity of old testament.
+The order of the books are persevered as in the print edition.

 ---